 Part-time jobs that will kick-start your graduate career

-If you are in a position to pick and choose between part-time jobs and have some ideas about career options you would like to explore, you can take a strategic approach and look for a position that will give you the best possible chance of getting a foot on the ladder in your chosen profession.
+If you are in a position to pick and choose between part-time jobs and have some ideas about career options you would like to explore, you can look for a position that will give you the best possible chance of getting a foot on the ladder in your chosen profession.

 |Key skill||Part-time job|

 |attention to detail||cleaner|